 SELECT [EmpID] ,[FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[Position] = CASE WHEN [Sales] < 100 THEN 'Terminate' WHEN [Sales] >= 100 AND [Sales] <= 600 THEN 'Last Warning' WHEN [Sales] > 600 AND [Sales] < 2000 THEN 'Good Job' WHEN [Sales] >= 2000 AND [Sales] < 4500 THEN 'Great Job - Increase Sales Commission by 1%' ELSE 'Promote as Regional Manager' END FROM EmployeeTb]

-SQL Case Statement in UPDATE
+SQL Case Statement to Update Table Records

-How to update the records in [MyEmployes Table] with new values using the SQL Server case statement?.
-The OUTPUT clause returns a copy of the data that we inserted, deleted, and updated in our tables.
-Here, we use the OUTPUT Clause to display the old Yearly Income values and the updated income values in one place
+The OUTPUT clause returns a copy of the data we inserted, deleted, and updated in our tables.
+Here, we use the OUTPUT Clause to display the old Yearly Income values and the updated income values in one place.

-UPDATE [EmployeeTb] SET [YearlyIncome] = ( CASE WHEN [Sales] < 100 THEN [YearlyIncome] - 10000 WHEN [Sales] >= 100 AND [Sales] <= 600 THEN [YearlyIncome] - 5000 WHEN [Sales] > 600 AND [Sales] < 2000 THEN [YearlyIncome] + 5000 WHEN [Sales] >= 2000 AND [Sales] < 4500 THEN [YearlyIncome] + 25000 ELSE [YearlyIncome] + 55000 END ) OUTPUT inserted.[YearlyIncome] AS [New Income], deleted.[YearlyIncome] AS [Old Income];
+-- To Update records UPDATE [EmployeeTb] SET [YearlyIncome] = ( CASE WHEN [Sales] < 100 THEN [YearlyIncome] - 10000 WHEN [Sales] >= 100 AND [Sales] <= 600 THEN [YearlyIncome] - 5000 WHEN [Sales] > 600 AND [Sales] < 2000 THEN [YearlyIncome] + 5000 WHEN [Sales] >= 2000 AND [Sales] < 4500 THEN [YearlyIncome] + 25000 ELSE [YearlyIncome] + 55000 END ) OUTPUT inserted.[YearlyIncome] AS [New Income], deleted.[YearlyIncome] AS [Old Income];

 - We cannot use this one to control the execution flow of the query, User Defined Functions, and Stored Procedures.